 If you have a AAA membership or roadside assistance, call for help.
 Many roadside service operators can make a basic diagnosis of your problem and jump-start your vehicle if necessary.
 If a jump-start doesn't work or you have a problem other than your battery, they can tow you to a mechanic's shop.

-If you believe your car battery is dead, you can jump-start the car with access to good quality jumper cables and someone with a running vehicle who is willing to lend a hand.
+If you believe you have a dead battery in your car, you can jump-start the car with access to good quality jumper cables and someone with a running vehicle who is willing to lend a hand.
 Consult your owner's manual (located in your car's glove box) for instructions specific to your vehicle.

 "If using a booster car, start its engine and let it run for a few minutes before trying to start your car," said Reina.
 "Your car’s engine should crank and start.
 If it starts and stalls, turn the key off, wait a few moments, and try again.
 It may help if the owner of the booster car slightly raises their car’s idle speed while you are cranking your car.
 If your car does not crank (no sound), or only elicits a clicking sound, the cable’s clamp connections may be weak.
 Turn off the engine of the booster car and try wiggling each clamp in turn.
 You may have some dirt or corrosion preventing a clean connection."